themattbirch/Portfolio/src/content/posts/how-ai-help-you-switch-careers.md

 ![career transition map](/assets/images/career-transition-map.jpg)

-### Reshaping Your Career Path.
+### Reshaping Your Career Path

 It's not just writing, coding and math that AI excels in.
 This promising technology can assist in:

-- Crafting your professional narrative
+- Crafting your professional narrative.

-- Building a compelling portfolio
+- Building a compelling portfolio.

-- Creating targeted resumes and cover letters
+- Creating targeted resumes and cover letters.

-- Preparing for interviews in your new field
+- Preparing for interviews in your new field.

-## Looking Ahead
+## A Peek Into The Future

 As Meeker's report suggests, we're only at the beginning of AI's transformation of the workforce.
 The key to success isn't just learning new skills.
 It's developing the ability to continuously adapt and learn.
 AI tools provide an unprecedented opportunity to do this efficiently and effectively.